FedEx E-Commerce Learning Lab

 - A $5,000 business grant to support e-commerce growth plans

 Applications for this element of the E-Commerce Learning Lab were open during early summer 2022 and are now closed.
+To be notified when the next round of Learning Lab applications open, you can sign-up here.

 Eligible businesses must: